holoviz/panel/doc/how_to/concurrency/dask.md

 In this section we will define a Panel app to *submit* and *monitor* Fibonacci tasks.

-Let's start by defining some *fibonacci* tasks in a `tasks.py` file:
+Let's start by defining the *fibonacci* tasks in a `tasks.py` file:

 ```python
 # tasks.py